 Emerging market currencies have mirrored the U.S. dollar

 Sources: Bloomberg, Federal Reserve, and Wells Fargo Investment Institute.
-Monthly data from January 1, 2007 to December 31, 2023.
+Monthly data from January 1, 2007, to June 30, 2024.
 Shaded areas represent periods of a U.S. economic recession.
 The U.S. Fed Trade Weighted Nominal Broad Dollar Index is a weighted average of the foreign exchange value of the U.S. dollar against the currencies of a broad group of major U.S. trading partners.
 The J.P.
 Morgan Emerging Market Currency Index tracks the performance of emerging market currencies relative to the U.S. dollar.
 An index is unmanaged and not available for direct investment.
 Past performance is no guarantee of future results.

 Foreign investing involves risks typically not associated with investing domestically, including currency, transaction, volatility and political and regulatory uncertainty.
 These risks are heightened in emerging markets.
 Currency risk is the risk that foreign currencies will decline in value relative to that of the U.S. dollar.
 Exchange rate movements between the U.S. dollar and foreign currencies may cause the value of an investment to decline.